Pennsylvania Railroad class S1: 1939 World's Fair display

 The World's Fair was open for two seasons, from April to October each year, and was officially closed on October 27, 1940.
 During the five-month break between October 1939 and April 1940, No. 6100 was put back on the system for passenger service and road testing.
 There is photo evidence showing that the S1 was hauling the Manhattan Limited, a named train serving as an alternative to the Broadway Limited, in November 1939.

 Popular Mechanics described S1 as the "Pride of American Railroad" in an article in their June 1939 issue.
-The New York World's Fair of 1939 attracted nearly 25 million visitors, S1's first 50,000 service mile was accumulated from this fair's live steam show.
+The World's Fair attracted nearly 25 million visitors, S1's first 50,000 service mile was accumulated from this fair's live steam show.
 After the World's Fair, the S1 was re-lettered for the Pennsylvania Railroad fleet.
-As one of the most important exhibits of the World's Fair, S1 was used by the PRR for various publicity purposes; her image was featured in calendars, stamps, advertisements, brochures, puzzles, etc. The American Bank Note Company issued a series of posters in 1939, published by the Eaton paper company as part of an advertising campaign.
-One of the posters depicts the S1 hauling the Broadway Limited.
+As one of the most important exhibits of the World's Fair, S1 was used by the PRR for various publicity purposes; her image was featured in calendars, stamps, advertisements, brochures, puzzles, etc. The American Bank Note Company issued a series of stamps in 1939, published by the Eaton paper company as part of an advertising campaign.
+One of the stamps depicts the S1 hauling the Broadway Limited.